ckxng/avbooth-docs/training.md

 7. choosing the appropriate camera angle for each part of the worship service
 8. keeping the speaker in frame
 9. turning off lights and locking the livestream computer (but leave it running)
+10. Indicating that the room is occupied on the air conditioner panels

 ### Level 2 - Advanced Operator Training